 Finding a nice home with great housemates is a key part of University life and these pages aim to give you the top tips to help you achieve this.
-They include information on how best to do this during Covid 19 also.

 When finding accommodation, there are a number of things to consider such as the type of housemate you want to live with, where you will live and how much you want to pay.
 Read on for our tips on this and more.